-What is B2B Ecommerce?
+What is B2B ecommerce?

 B2B ecommerce refers to electronic commerce between businesses and differs in many ways from B2C ecommerce, which targets end consumers.
 While both models rely on digital channels for sales, they come with different requirements and processes.

-Differences Between B2C and B2B Ecommerce
+Differences between B2C and B2B ecommerce

-B2C ecommerce
+B2C ecommerce | B2B ecommerce |

-✔️ Customers are business partners
+✔️ Customers are end consumers | ✔️ Customers are business partners |

-✔️ Single orders with small quantities
+✔️ Single orders with small quantities | ✔️ Large volumes, often recurring orders |

-✔️ Negotiated prices, discounts, and special terms
+✔️ Uniform pricing for all | ✔️ Negotiated prices, discounts, and special terms |

-✔️ Decisions made by a single person
+✔️ Decisions made by a single person | ✔️ Multiple decision-makers involved |

-✔️ Long-term business relationships with more complex processes
+✔️ Fast and impulsive buying process | ✔️ Long-term business relationships with more complex processes |

-✔️ Payment by invoice, payment terms, or individual agreements
+✔️ Payment options like credit card and PayPal | ✔️ Payment by invoice, payment terms, or individual agreements |

-✔️ Focus on a simple and appealing shopping experience
+✔️ Focus on a simple and appealing shopping experience | ✔️ Advanced features like approval workflows and user permissions |

-✔️ Integration with ERP, CRM, and logistics systems required
+✔️ Isolated sales process without system integration | ✔️ Integration with ERP, CRM, and logistics systems required |

 At its core, the biggest difference lies in the complexity of business relationships.
 While B2C purchases are typically impulsive and completed quickly, B2B ecommerce focuses on long-term partnerships and individual requirements.